How to Save on Basement Finishing in Kelowna (June 2026 Real Cost Data)

 Cost Breakdown

-Drywall, flooring, insulation, and fixtures
+Drywall, flooring, and cabinetry

 10%